- As low as $239/Night

 - Approximately 1025 square feet

-New 2023 Listing.
-This 2 Br villa is located in Laurel Court inside Kingston Resort.
+This 2 Br condo is located in Laurel Court inside Kingston Resort.
 It's located on the 2nd floor with an elevator access.
-It's refreshed with new floor, furnishings, and new paint.
-This adorable condo features a king bed en suite and another king bed in the secondary bedroom and a completely outfitted kitchen.
+It's modernized with new floor, furnishings, and new paint.
+This adorable condo features a king bed en suite and another king bed in the secondary bedroom and a entirely supplied kitchen.
 Unwind by the pool or take a fast walk across the boardwalk to the beach.
 You'll find tons of sunlight streaming through the primary bedroom windows and a sliding glass door leading you to a screened-in balcony porch.
-The lake is right there at your feet and the view is so striking it instantly tugs at you to sit down, grab a cup of coffee or beverage, and just breathe.
+The lake is right there at your feet and the view is so photogenic it instantly tugs at you to sit down, grab a cup of coffee or beverage, and just breathe.
 It features complimentary parking and complimentary high speed Wifi (400 Mbps).

 INCLUDES: